MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -DatabaseCopyAutoActivationPolicy
-!!!
-Exchange Server 2010

-The DatabaseCopyAutoActivationPolicy parameter specifies the type of automatic activation available for mailbox database copies on the selected Mailbox servers.
-Values for this parameter are:

-- Blocked Databases can't be automatically activated on the selected Mailbox servers.

-- IntrasiteOnlyThe database copy is allowed to be activated on servers in the same Active Directory site.
-This prevents cross-site failover or activation.
-This property is for incoming mailbox database copies (for example, a passive copy being made an active copy).
-Databases can't be activated on this Mailbox server for database copies that are active in another Active Directory site.

-- Unrestricted There are no special restrictions on activating mailbox database copies on the selected Mailbox servers.

-!!!
-Exchange Server 2013

-The DatabaseCopyAutoActivationPolicy parameter specifies the type of automatic activation available for mailbox database copies on the specified Mailbox server.
-Valid values for this parameter are:

-- Blocked: Databases can't be automatically activated on the specified Mailbox server.
-In Exchange 2013 prior to Cumulative Update 7 (CU7), this setting stops server locator requests to the specified server, which prevents all client access to manually activated databases on the server if all DAG members are configured with a value of Blocked.
-In Exchange 2013 CU7 or later versions of Exchange, server locator requests are sent to a blocked server if no other Mailbox servers are available, thus client access is not impacted.

-- IntrasiteOnly The database copy is allowed to be activated only on Mailbox servers in the same Active Directory site.
-This prevents cross-site failover and activation.

-- Unrestricted There are no special restrictions on activating mailbox database copies on the specified Mailbox server.
-This is the default value.

-!!!
-Exchange Server 2016

 The DatabaseCopyAutoActivationPolicy parameter specifies the type of automatic activation available for mailbox database copies on the specified Mailbox server.
 Valid values for this parameter are:

 - Blocked: Databases can't be automatically activated on the specified Mailbox server.
 In Exchange 2013 prior to Cumulative Update 7 (CU7), this setting stops server locator requests to the specified server, which prevents all client access to manually activated databases on the server if all DAG members are configured with a value of Blocked.
 In Exchange 2013 CU7 or later versions of Exchange, server locator requests are sent to a blocked server if no other Mailbox servers are available, thus client access is not impacted.